PICOVERAVR/oxide/README.md

 # oxide

-A simple CPU renderer in Rust based on [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch).
+A simple CPU renderer in Rust developed from the book [Computer Graphics from Scratch](https://gabrielgambetta.com/computer-graphics-from-scratch).

 ## Usage
 Run `$ oxide test_scene.toml` to render a test scene.
-The resulting render will be named `test_scene.ppm`.
+The resulting render will be named `test_scene.png`.

 ## Features
-- .ppm output
+- .ppm and .png output
 - Phong lighting (ambient, diffuse, and specular lighting)
 - Directional, point, and ambient lights
 - Reflections of arbitrary depth